 earthy or funky aroma.

 Cheese pairing might seem like a challenge, but we have good news: cheddar pairs well with just about anything.
-For those looking to do deep-dive into the world of cheese pairing, we recommend starting with our beginner’s guide to cheese pairing.
+For those looking to do a deep-dive into the world of cheese pairing, we recommend starting with our beginner’s guide to cheese pairing.
+Meanwhile, we'll give you a few ideas about how to match cheddar for some dairy delights.

 What beer goes well with cheddar?

-Opt for a mature beverage with some a hint of sweetness.
-Some of our favorite pairings include ales and cider—after all, apple and cheddar cheese are a pretty perfect pair.
+Opt for a mature beverage with a hint of sweetness.
+Some of our favorite pairings include ales and cider. after all, apples and cheddar cheese are a pretty perfect pair.

 What wine pairs best with cheddar?